 - 1/2 cup extra virgin olive oil

 - If you don't have them on hand, cook up the lentils while you make the rest of the salad.
 When cooking lentils, use a 3 to 1 ration of water to dried lentils.
 So, 1 cup of lentils will require 3 cups of water or broth.
 All lentils are quick cooking, but differ between different kinds of lentils.
-I used French green lentils, which need to simmer around 40 minutes, but hold their shape beautifully.
+I used French green lentils, which need to simmer around 40 - 45 minutes, and hold their shape beautifully.

 - Place a steamer basket into the same pot used for cooking the potatoes, and fill it with the asparagus.
 Steam until just tender, about 10 minutes.
 Add to the bowl with the potatoes.